random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 # Aim
 1. To predict next day closing price of Bitcoin.
-2. To study the effects of Russia-Ukarine tweets on the performance (perhaps something new).
+2. To study the effects of Russia-Ukarine tweets on the performance of several Deep Learning models (perhaps something new).
 3. To compare the effects of using Technical Indicators, Bitcoin tweets and Russia-Ukarine tweets on the performance of the implemented models.

 # Models Used